“Do you think he is just breastfeeding for comfort?”

-Suckling at the breast and drinking milk helps to bring pain relief to babies.
-All you have to do is watch a baby getting their immunizations or a heal prick, while being breastfed, just to see the power of the boob.
+Suckling at the breast and drinking milk helps bring pain relief to babies.
+All you have to do is watch a baby getting their immunizations or a heal prick while being breastfed to see the power of the boob.
 If your baby is feeling pain due to reflux, diaper rash, a random body pain . . . the list goes on, breastfeeding is what they will seek to help them find some relief from their pain.
-Newborns cannot manoeuvre themselves easily if they are in pain so breastfeeding is what they will need to help manage this.
+Newborns cannot maneuver themselves easily when in pain, so breastfeeding will help them manage this.

 Your milk supply needs a boost.

 Our babies are much smarter than we often give them credit for.
-If you are following your baby’s lead (rather than scheduled feeds) you are putting yourself in the best position to be able to make enough milk for your baby.
+If you are following your baby’s lead (rather than scheduled feeds), you are putting yourself in the best position to be able to make enough milk for your baby.
 If your baby is going through a growth spurt and needs more milk, they know to breastfeed more frequently.
-This frequent feeding leads to more milk drained from your breast, which leads to more milk being made!
+This frequent feeding leads to more milk being drained from your breast, leading to more milk being made!
 It’s the perfect supply and demand system.

 Your baby needs comfort.

 When your baby needs comfort, they will ask for a breastfeed and a cuddle.
-Breastfeeding releases the hormone oxytocin which is often referred to as the, “love hormone.”
+Breastfeeding releases oxytocin, often referred to as the “love hormone.”
 Oxytocin is involved with making love, birth, and breastfeeding.
-Oxytocin has been found to create feelings of calm and closeness and it is released in both mother and baby when breastfeeding.
-If someone asks you, “Oh, you don’t need to breastfeed him again, he is JUST breastfeeding for comfort!”
-You can help explain to them why this little “comfort” breastfeed is actually really important.
+Oxytocin has been found to create calm and closeness feelings, and it is released in both mother and baby when breastfeeding.
+If someone asks you, “Oh, you don’t need to breastfeed him again; he is JUST breastfeeding for comfort!”
+You can help explain why this little “comfort” breastfeed is important.